 Since being introduced, there has been debate regarding whether the pilot program has provided medical patients with sufficient access to medical cannabis and whether the implementation and evaluation criteria has been sufficiently clear.
-An overall review and evaluation of the cannabis pilot program is expected to be carried out in May 2020 and the Minister of Health, Magnus Heunicke, has stated he is ready to extend the medical cannabis pilot program if that it is necessary for effective evaluation of the program
+An overall review and evaluation of the cannabis pilot program was planned to be carried out in May 2020, but due to the Covid19 crisis, the evaluation has been delayed and will most likely be carried out during the Fall 2020.
+The Minister of Health, Magnus Heunicke, has stated that he is ready to extend the medical cannabis pilot program if necessary, for effective evaluation of the program.